Translate this page

 alert icon

-Do not travel overseas until we have confirmed the abortion is complete.
+Do not travel overseas until we have confirmed the abortion is complete, which may be several weeks after treatment.

 The abortion by telehealth process